niccolosaurus/the-tech-post/README.md

 ### Installation
-You can download or clone the repository.
-Once you have access then npm install all the packages and npm run seed.
-Finally you can npm start and that will load up the site, you can access by using a localhost on a web browser.
+Clone or download the repo.</br> You will also need to install and download node.js and Insomnia to run and test the program.

 ### Usage
+Run npm install in node.</br>  Log into mysql and source db/schema.sql.</br>  Run npm seed in node.</br> Run npm start or node server.js in your node terminal.</br> Then check your routes via your favorite browser or Insomnia.

+### Pictures
 ![Homepage](./public/pics/homepage.PNG)

 ### License